frePPLe/frepple/doc/user-guide/model-reference/sales-orders.rst

                                  | Use a value of 0 in businesses where the customer will
-                                   not accept a late delivery and cancel his order in such a case. minshipment    positive double   | The minimum quantity allowed for the shipment operationplans that satisfy this demand.
+                                   not accept a late delivery and cancel his order in such a case. minshipment    positive double   | The minimum quantity allowed for the delivery orders that satisfy this demand.
                                  | If this field is not specified, we compute a default
                                    value as round_up(quantity / 10).
 This means that we allow the demand to be met only with at most 10 partial deliveries.